BalducciFrancesco/02806-Social-Data-Analysis-and-Visualization/_posts/2025-04-28-final-project.markdown

 Aside from the first two films (they were great), the number of sightings clearly **spikes** around the **release** of new Star Wars movies.
 Just look at the stretch from 2014 to 2020 — **three major releases and three sharp increases in reports**.
 Coincidence?
 We'll never know.
 But given how often the saga is mentioned in the comments, it’s fascinating to see how often people have **linked** their sightings to the most recent Star Wars release — almost like the movie gives them a cue to describe what they saw.

 One thing to keep in mind: we’re looking at the *date of the sighting*, not when the report was posted.
 That’s why you’ll see Star Wars references even before the original 1977 release — some people report older experiences years later.
 Or maybe they were UFOs and have had the technology to predict the saga releases.

-### Wrapping up

-So, what did we learn? **A lot**.
-And also... *not much*.

-We saw that **emotions** play a major role in how people report UFO sightings — from the *confused* and *scared*, to the *curious* and oddly *joyful*.
-We tracked how these feelings evolved **over time**, spiked in 2012, got tangled with **movies**, and maybe, just maybe, are becoming **less intense** as the years go by.

-However, before jumping to any **conclusions**, it's important to highlight that our findings **cannot be considered conclusive**.
-We selected key terms, applied parsimonious models, and worked with **user-submitted reports**, which means there are **different biases** in both the data collection and interpretation.
-Our analysis offers an *inherently* partial view, the methods we used have limitations, and emotions are — by nature — complex and subjective.

-Still, this was ***fun***.

-We used what we learned to do **data mining**, build **visualizations**, tell a **story** and maybe understand a little more about why people see what they see — or at least why they **feel** the way they do when they see it.

-And maybe that’s the point: not to conclude *if* UFOs exist, but to explore **what they mean** to the people who experience them.

-Thanks for following us on this emotional rollercoaster through the unknown.
-See you on the next sighting 👽

 # Part 3